 Each ailment will require the tape to be applied in a specific pattern that will help support the muscle and alleviate pain.
 Often, the tape is applied in an X, Y, I or fan pattern.
 You may also need stabilization or compression strips.

-If you are unsure, ask your physiotherapist to watch you practice applying and removing the tape a few times.
+If you are unsure, ask your physiotherapist or kinesiologist to watch you practice applying and removing the tape a few times.
 This will help you get comfortable with the technique to ensure you are doing it correctly when you apply it at home.

 How Long Kinesiology Tape Lasts

 That said, kinesiology tape does last a long time and is typically worn for three to five days (even withstanding showering and swimming).
 The reasoning behind constantly wearing the tape is to re-educate your muscles to perform in an optimal way.
 If, after one wear, your muscles are doing what you want, there may be no need to re-apply.
-However, it’s a good idea to listen to the advice of your physiotherapist and discuss with them a game plan to get you back to your old self and pain-free.
+However, it’s a good idea to listen to the advice of your physiotherapist or kinesiologist and discuss with them a game plan to get you back to your old self and pain-free.

 If you have an injury, it’s important to get a clear diagnosis and a treatment plan in place as soon as possible.
-Physiotherapy can decrease recovery time, relieve pain and improve range of motion for patients.
+Physiotherapy and kinesiology can decrease recovery time, relieve pain and improve range of motion for patients.
 Contact us today to discuss how we can help.

 While kinesiology tape isn’t ideal for every situation, our Kinesiologist will assess whether this tape, athletic tape or another solution is best for you and your injury.